 This section outlines the approach to the credit file review component of the AQR.
 The detailed credit file review provides information about misclassification and under/over-provisioning of sampled exposures.
 Results are used for DIV, projection of findings of credit file review, collective provisioning and, finally, the AQR-adjusted CET1% calculation.
 Following the summary of the approach, this section describes how the bank team plans and conducts the required tasks.
 The required information must first be collected under the credit file review preparation, and then impairment staging classification and exposure classes of exposures are assessed.
-Finally, the level of expected credit loss (ECL) for exposures classified as credit-impaired is reviewed.
+Finally, the level of ECL for exposures classified as credit-impaired is reviewed.

 The approach requires the bank team to follow three steps: 1) credit file review data preparation; 2) exposure classification review; and 3) review of individual impairment and provisioning.
-The full credit file review applies to the sovereign, institutional and corporate exposures selected in the sampling step.
-RRE exposures are subject to the classification review (performing exposures only) and collateral value review (all exposures).
+The full credit file review applies to the sovereign, institutional and corporate exposures (including state guaranteed loans) selected in the sampling step.
+RRE exposures are subject only to the classification review (performing exposures only).

 Credit file review data preparation involves collecting the information necessary to complete the classification review and the individual impairment and provisioning review and verifying the completeness of this information.
 The bank provides the prescribed information to the bank team for debtors selected in sampling (and their connected clients) in electronic form, including a completed standard Excel template.
-Information for RRE exposures and sovereign, institutional and corporate exposures that are already credit-impaired are passed to appraisers as soon as possible17.
-During this process the bank team should monitor the bank's progress to ensure that data delivery will be completed on time.
-The NCA PMO is regularly informed of any implications for timelines from data collection.
+Information for sovereign, institutional and corporate exposures that are already credit-impaired is passed to appraisers as soon as possible.19 During this process the bank team should monitor the bank's progress to ensure that data delivery will be completed on time.
+The NCA and the CPMO are regularly informed of any implications for timelines from data collection.

-The classification review covers RRE, sovereign, institutional and corporate exposures (as per AQR asset segments)18, where those exposures were selected during the sampling process (priority debtors and risk-based sample).
-It involves assessing whether the exposure is classified correctly in the bank's systems from five perspectives: 1) impairment classification according to the stages of the IFRS 9 impairment model; 2) NPE classification (according to EBA definition); 3) regulatory exposure class (e.g. exposures secured by mortgages on immovable property); 4)
+The classification review covers RRE, sovereign, institutional and corporate exposures (as per AQR asset segments),20 where those exposures were selected during the sampling process (priority debtors and risk-based sample).
+It involves assessing whether the exposure is classified correctly in the bank's systems from five perspectives: 1) impairment classification according to the stages of the IFRS 9 impairment model; 2) NPE classification (according to CRR definition); 3) regulatory exposure class (e.g. exposures secured by mortgages on immovable property); 4) AQR asset segment (as per AQR definitions); and 5) related party classification (as per IAS 24(9), e.g. other entities with the same parent as the bank).
+Findings will be used to supplement loan tape-wide DIV and to adjust the collective provision challenger model.

-17 For debtors in the sovereign, institutional and corporate AQR segments, revaluation of collateral is only required if there is evidence of credit-impairment.
+19 For debtors in the sovereign, institutional and corporate AQR segments, revaluation of collateral is only required if there is evidence of credit-impairment.

-18 Including all lower-level segments, such as project finance or central governments and central banks.
+20 Including all lower-level segments, such as project finance or central governments and central banks.